 \section{Introduction}

 Excited state computations are of great importance in understanding and predicting many phenomena in photochemistry, spectroscopy, and others.
 Compared to the ground state computation, excited state computations are more challenging for wavefunction ansatz based methods, including Hartree-Fock methods~\cite{Morokuma1972, Barca2014}, configuration interaction methods~\cite{Sherrill1995}, and coupled cluster methods~\cite{Geertsen1989, Stanton1993, Nooijen1997}, etc. The excited states in general have multi-reference characters, and the wavefunction ansatzes in these methods limit the representation of dynamic correlations.
-Similarly, density functional theory (DFT) methods~\cite{Onida2002, Rocca2012, Yang2014, Lu2017c, Hu2020} and time-dependent DFT methods~\cite{Runge1984, Burke2005} find it more challenging in calculating the excited states than the ground state.
-Under the full configuration interaction~(FCI) framework, it is also considered more challenging to calculate the excited states but is not as severe as the aforementioned methods.
+Similarly, density functional theory (DFT) methods~\cite{Onida2002, Rocca2012, Yang2014, Lu2017c, Hu2020} and time-dependent DFT methods~\cite{Runge1984, Burke2005} find it more challenging to calculate the excited states than the ground state.

+Under the full configuration interaction~(FCI) framework, it is also considered more challenging to calculate the excited states but the difficulty is not as severe as the aforementioned methods.
 In general, there are two types of challenges for excited state computations under FCI.
-First, due to the natural multi-reference features of excited states, the discretization basis set should be of larger sizes than that in ground state computation and the corresponding FCI matrix size would be larger.
+First, due to the natural multi-reference features of excited states, the discretization basis set should be of larger sizes than that in ground state computation and the corresponding FCI matrix size should be larger.
 Second, the energy gaps between excited states are in general smaller than that between the ground state and the first excited state, which would lead to more iterations in iterative eigensolvers before converging.
 In this paper, we propose \xsname{} for excited state computation under the FCI framework.
 The method is closely related to the recently developed efficient FCI solver, by three of the authors, \fname{}~(\sname{})\cite{Wang2019}.